Best Puzzle Platformers 2025

 Thankfully, they went back to the original 2.5D perspective for Trine 4: The Nightmare Prince, resulting in a return to form for the series.

-Designed to for both solo and co-op, the games chronicle the adventures of three magical heroes: Amadeus the Wizard, Pontius the Knight, and Zoya the Thief.
+Designed to for both solo and co-op, the games chronicle the adventures of three enchanted heroes: Amadeus the Wizard, Pontius the Knight, and Zoya the Thief.

-You can’t bring up puzzle platformers without acknowledging the series that kicked off a new generation of first-person games.
+You can’t bring up puzzle platformers without acknowledging the series that initiated a new generation of first-person games.

 Both Portal games center on a woman named Chell as she’s forced to complete a series of tests at the behest of an evil AI called GLaDOS.

-What makes these games so great is the functionality of the portal gun, which allows the wielder to create wormholes that act as a bridge between two surfaces.
+What makes these games so exceptional is the functionality of the portal gun, which allows the wielder to create wormholes that act as a bridge between two surfaces.

-While the original is still a great deal of fun, Portal 2 improves upon the formula with new puzzle elements and a cooperative story mode.
+While the original is still a great deal of fun, Portal 2 enhances the formula with new puzzle elements and a collaborative story mode.

 Little Nightmares II is the follow-up to Tarsier Studio’s atmospheric puzzle-platformer that doubles down on the suspense and story.